 Puraram is a stone carver from Udaipur, Rajahstan.
 He carves soapstone and marble into lovely Ganesha, elephants and other figures.
 Some of them he rubs with an oil to make them black.

-Katarina and her family have been creating crochet jewelry for generations, learning at the knees of their mothers and grandmothers.
+Kadriye and her family have been creating crochet jewelry for generations, learning at the knees of their mothers and grandmothers.
 It takes her an average of one day to create an average necklace – more for the elaborate pieces.
-You can find necklaces, bracelets, anklets, and earrings by Katarina and her family in the shop.
+You can find necklaces, bracelets, anklets, and earrings by Kadriye and her family in the shop.

 Jayme is a graduate of Cornish College of the Arts with a focus on sculpture, photography, and painting.
 Her passion lies in public art, community development, and education.
 Jayme created the mural which features in our shop!